MinekiNeko19/project01shell/README.md

 - run a series of commands in one line using `;`
   - Usage: `[command 1] ; [command 2]`
   - Example: `ls -l ; echo hello`

+# Unimplemented/Unsuccessful
+- piping multiple times in one line
+- unrestricted ordering and locations of redirection (chained redirection)
+- unlimited # inputted args
+-
 # Eek!
 Bugs!!
 - crashes when doing `| |`, or some other improper use of piping
 - crashes for silly syntax like `> > > >`